Tibia shaft fracture: Classification

 Management is dependent on the determination of whether the fracture is open or closed.

 Management

 Nonoperative treatment

 Nonsurgical treatment of tibia shaft fractures is now limited to closed, stable, isolated, minimally displaced fractures caused by a low-energy mechanism of injury.
 This treatment consists of application of a long-leg cast.

 Operative treatment

 Surgical treatment is typically indicated for high-energy trauma fractures.
-Intramedullary nailing is a common technique, but external fixation may have equivalent outcomes.
+Intramedullary nailing is a common technique, but external fixation may have equivalent outcomes and be preferred under certain patient conditions that may preclude intramedullary nailing, such as the presence of a total knee arthroplasty.